jokalee/dank-selfhosted/README.md

 ## TLDR

 1. Configure a [secondary DNS provider](https://cp.dnsmadeeasy.com/u/122648) and set them as your nameservers at your registrar.
 Set up reverse DNS for your server.
-2. `./scripts/boostrap_openbsd.sh`
+2. `./scripts/bootstrap_openbsd.sh YOURUSERNAME`
 3. `cp vars-sample.yml vars.yml && vi vars.yml`
 4. `ansible-playbook site.yml`
-5. `./scripts/ds_records.sh` and set DS records at your registrar for DNSSEC.
+5. `./scripts/ds_records.sh YOURDOMAIN` and set DS records at your registrar for DNSSEC.

 ## Assumptions